argano/google-cloud-suite/packages/firebase-functions-sendgrid-contact/README.md

    apiKey: "sgapikey",
    emailFrom: "no-reply@example.org",
    emailTo: "you@example.org",
+   defaultSubject: "Message from customer",
-   reply: { subject: "Thank you for your contact!" }
+   reply: { defaultSubject: "Thank you for your contact!" }
 });
 ```